You’re allowed to not hold it together.

 Sleeping through the night more often

-Returning to routines without betraying your loss
+Returning to routines without feeling like you're betraying their memory

-Feeling sadness without drowning in it
+Feeling sadness without fearing it will swallow you whole

-Saying “no” without rewriting a whole explanation
+Saying “no” without drafting a 3-paragraph explanation

-While your grief doesn’t cease to exist, your capacity grows.
-Together, we help your nervous system and your story make room for what hurts and for what remains.
+Together, we help your nervous system and your story make room for what hurts and what remains.

 Ready to make room?